 The internals offer 1/4 minute of angle (MOA) adjustments to let you dial-in at 100 yards and still be on target at 500.
 Elevation and windage have 65 MOA of total adjustment.

 These comprise the internal erector system.
 As Leupold explains, the internal erector system is, “the part inside the scope that controls magnification and point-of-impact [that] moves around inside the main tube.
-With long-range shots, the bullet drops more the farther you shoot.”
+With long range shooting, the bullet drops more the farther you shoot.”

 Sealed